The day has finally arrived.

 Certainly, bettors will seek out best-value wagers, the teams that will return maximum payouts for a reasonable price.
 For those looking for a more sure thing, these are the three teams to consider.

 The Bucks sit as the favorites at most sportsbooks.
 And for good reason.

-To boot, Khris Middleton is averaging a career-best 21.1 points and 6.2 boards while shooting a career-high 49.9% from the field
+To boot, Khris Middleton is averaging a career-best 21.1 points and 6.2 boards while shooting a career-high 49.9% from the field.

 As a whole, Milwaukee is intimidating.
 The Bucks had the Toronto Raptors on the ropes in the Eastern Conference Finals a year ago, leading 2-0.
-If not for some stellar clutch genes from Leonard and the Raps, perhaps it would be Milwaukee entering the restart as defending champs as opposed to its friend to the north.
+If not for some stellar clutch genes from Leonard and the Raps, perhaps it would be Milwaukee entering the restart as defending champs as opposed to their friend to the north.

 Somehow, the Bucks are better this year, leading the league in scoring (118.6 points per game) and opponents’ field goal percentage (41.3), while ranking second for shooting (47.7%) and third in blocks (6.0).

 By no means is taking Milwaukee to win it all a boring pick.

 This may be the best defensive team James has ever been on.
 And you know what they say about defenses and championships.

 Of course, the King is putting up King-like numbers: 25.7 points, 7.9 rebounds, a career-high and league-leading 10.6 assists per game.
 And no doubt he is in consideration for his fifth MVP as he seeks his fourth NBA title.

 But Anthony Davis has bolstered this squad.
 To go along with 26.7 points and 9.4 boards, the Defensive Player of the Year candidate is tied for second with 2.4 blocks and also records 1.5 steals per game.